 Airports: Clayton J. Lloyd Int'l Airport (AXA)

 Calling Code: +1 264

-The flat island is easily reached via nonstop service from Puerto Rico or St. Maarten.
-It is also accessible by private boat.
+The island is easily reached via nonstop service from Puerto Rico or St. Maarten or directly by private jet at the small international airport.
+The island is also accessible by private boat or yacht.

 Marriage Requirements for Anguilla